AdobeDocs/workfront.en/help/classic/administration-and-setup/set-up-workfront/organizational-setup/job-role-overview.md

 * You can associate a user with job roles to indicate the skills they are able to perform.
 You can associate a user with multiple job roles.
 For information, see [Add users](../../../administration-and-setup/add-users/create-and-manage-users/add-users.md) and [Edit a user's profile](../../../administration-and-setup/add-users/create-and-manage-users/edit-a-users-profile.md).
 * You must associate users with job roles when using the Workfront resource management tools.&nbsp;In some cases, this is a prerequisite to managing your resources in Workfront.
 For information, see [Get started with Resource Management](../../../resource-mgmt/resource-mgmt-overview/get-started-resource-management.md).
 * You can add job roles to Resource Pools.
 All users associated with the roles added become part of the resource pool.
-For information, see [Create resource pools in Adobe Workfront](../../../resource-mgmt/resource-planning/resource-pools/create-resource-pools.md)
+For information, see [Create resource pools](../../../resource-mgmt/resource-planning/resource-pools/create-resource-pools.md)
 * You can use job roles as place-holders for assigning them to work items when you don't know yet who might be able to complete the work.

   For example, we recommend that you associate tasks with job roles when creating templates, when it's not yet clear which user might be later assigned to the actual work.
 For information, see the following articles: